 Award-winning London-based artist Rod Hunt has built a reputation for detailed character-filled landscapes for everything from book covers and advertising campaigns to iPhone apps and art installations.
 Hunt is also the illustrator behind the bestselling Where's Stig? books, created for the BBC's TV show Top Gear.

 Freelance pixel artist Sven Ruthner has received international appreciation for his pixel artwork.
 Based in Germany, Ruthner uses limited colour palettes when developing his work, similar to the offerings of early home computers, such the ZX Spectrum.
-For example, this particular piece, titled CGA Faces, was created using just 16 colours.
+This particular piece, titled CGA Faces, was created using just 16 colours.

-The pixel artist known as Fool in the community is a 43-year-old male, originally born in Moscow and currently residing in Ohio.
-A self-taught artist, Fool has been practising pixel art for over six years.
+The pixel artist known as Fool in the community was originally born in Moscow and is currently residing in Ohio.
+A self-taught artist, Fool is known for his highly intricate pixel art creations.

 Tim Wesoly is the lead developer of 3D pixel art modeller Qubicle.
 When not working on his software, he spends time using it to create awesome pixel art, such as this cool Robinson Nerdo character.
 The illustration is deceptively complex – you'll find yourself noticing new things each time you look at this piece.

-Currently a creative director at Berg London, artist Denise Wilton has many skills, one of them being the creation of awesome pixel art.
-Her talent has attracted the attention of many big clients during her career, including The Financial Times, the BBC, Lynx, and Nokia.
+Currently vice president of brand and creative at Workable, artist Denise Wilton has many skills, one of them being the creation of pixel art.
+Her talent has attracted the attention of many big clients during her career, including The Financial Times, the BBC, Lynx and Nokia.

-Simon Anderson, aka Snake in the pixel art community, is a Norwegian game developer and artist by trade.
-The co-founder of D-Pad Studio, Anderson's fascination with tiny squares began at a young age, drawing pictures and figures using his mum's cross stitch and knitting grid pattern designs.
+Simon Anderson, aka Snake, is a Norwegian game developer and artist by trade.
+The co-founder of D-Pad Studio, Anderson's fascination with tiny squares began at a young age, when he began drawing pictures and figures using his mum's cross stitch and knitting grid pattern designs.